HS 650 001 SP 2017

 DSPA MOOC Course Certification

 Course mastery certificates for completion of the entire DSPA MOOC course will be issued to all students that complete successfully and timely all course sections, modules and assignments.
-This dynamic flowchart shows pathways to obtaining partial DSPA MOOC completion certificates.
+This dynamic flowchart shows pathways to obtaining partial DSPA MOOC completion certificates Links to an external site..

 Acknowledgments

-The DSPA MOOC is made possible with substantial support from Michigan Institute for Data Science (MIDAS), Statistics Online Computational Resources (SOCR), Health Behavior and Biological Sciences (HBBS/UMSN), and Computational Medicine and Bioinformatics (DCM&B).
+The DSPA MOOC is made possible with substantial support from Michigan Institute for Data Science (MIDAS) Links to an external site., Statistics Online Computational Resources (SOCR) Links to an external site., Health Behavior and Biological Sciences (HBBS/UMSN) Links to an external site., and Computational Medicine and Bioinformatics (DCM&B) Links to an external site..

 Fair Use Licensing

-Like all SOCR resources, and to support open-science, these resources (learning materials and source-code) are CC-BY and LGPL licensed.
+Like all SOCR resources Links to an external site., and to support open-science, these resources (learning materials and source-code) are CC-BY Links to an external site. and LGPL Links to an external site. licensed.

 Course Summary: